Schell Bridge: Preservation effort

 A year-long engineering study was performed by the Picker Engineering School at Smith College, which determined that the bridge is structurally sound and is a good candidate for rehabilitation.
 There has been no accessible bridge crossing between East Northfield and West Northfield since the closing of the bridge in 1985, besides the large Route 10 bridge a mile to the South.
-Northfield is the only town in Franklin County to be divided by the Connecticut River.
+Northfield is the only town in Massachusetts to be divided by the Connecticut River.

 It had been proposed that, if preserved, the bridge will be reopened only to travel by foot, bicycle, snowmobile, and emergency vehicle.
 It would be integrated into the tri-state Rail trail initiative connecting a series of recreational trails in northern Massachusetts, southwestern New Hampshire, and southeastern Vermont.

 MassDOT has decided to replace the bridge.
 Refurbishing it would cost roughly $39M, whereas replacement would cost more like $16.3M.
 The replacement will be a steel tied-arch bridge.